ISISComputingGroup/ibex_developers_manual/MercuryiTC.md

 ### He Level

-The helium level can be monitored by setting the macro VI_LEVEL_1 to point at the the correct vi in a similar fasion to the temperature.
+The helium level can be monitored by setting the macro VI_LEVEL_1 to point at the the correct vi in a similar fashion to the temperature.

 ## Example